doged4/spatial_cancer_thesis/image_inputters/README.md

-The work here builds on work done by KAcper Maciejewski.
+The work here builds on work done by Kacper Maciejewski.
 Please see [here](https://gitlab.com/daub-lab/image-analysis_spatial-transcriptomics_breast-cancer_summer23/-/tree/main/WSI-ST_framework) for code and documentation.
 Full credit to Kacper.